-- 251. If the auditor's consideration of estimation uncertainty associated with an accounting estimate, and its related disclosure, is a matter that required significant auditor attention, then this may constitute a key audit matter. - 252.
-The requirements of IFRS 7 (and of FRS 102, applicable for financial institutions only) to disclose information about the financial risks of the entity and how those are managed with reference to how the entity reports internally to key management personnel are a particular focus area for auditors.
-The auditor evaluates whether the disclosures are complete, appropriate and meet the requirements of the standard. - 253.
-In respect of fair value accounting estimates the auditor may not be able to validate the fair value precisely and may determine a range for which there is an expectation that the entity's value would fall within.
+- 255. In respect of fair value accounting estimates the auditor may not be able to validate the fair value precisely and may determine a range for which there is an expectation that the entity's value would fall within.
 The auditor evaluates the ranges that are disclosed as part of IFRS 7/FRS 102 where management has made assumptions or judgments in determining the fair value where significant unobservable inputs have been used.
 The auditor also evaluates whether the entity is disclosing the relevant assumptions and methodologies that have been employed to determine the fair value of their financial instruments in accordance with IFRS 7/FRS 102.
-For example, the entity may disclose information about the assumptions relating to prepayment rates, recovery rates, interest rates, credit spreads, estimated credit losses and other discount rates used. - 254.
+For example, the entity may disclose information about the assumptions relating to prepayment rates, recovery rates, interest rates, credit spreads, estimated credit losses and other discount rates used. - 256.
 The auditor evaluates the reasonableness of the fair value hierarchy that has been prepared by the entity in accordance with IFRS 7/FRS 102 for accuracy and completeness.
 The auditor may challenge the entity's allocation in the fair value hierarchy by specifically considering the significant inputs used in determining the fair value of the instruments.
 Where quoted prices in active markets for identical assets or liabilities are used this would be categorised as level 1 (e.g. a corporate bond trading in an active market or a futures contract traded on an exchange).
 If inputs that are observable for the asset or liability either directly or indirectly are used in the valuation technique this would be regarded as level 2 (e.g. an interest rate swap in a liquid currency for a tenor for which liquid swap curve data is available).
 Where inputs used in the valuation technique are not based on observable inputs this would imply a level 3 categorisation if these inputs are significant to the fair value measurement in its entirety (e.g. corporate bond trading in an illiquid market where management has had to make an assumption of the implied credit spread to use).
 The auditor evaluates whether the evidence supports the fair value hierarchy and the levels applied and reviews the additional sensitivity analysis required for changing the unobservable inputs in level 3 to reasonably possible changes and the impact on the carrying amount and profit and loss or equity.